dictionaria/iquito/raw/intro.md

 <a href="#7" id="ref7"><sup>7</sup></a> Although some speakers do variably realize underlying /uka/ sequences as [uka]&sim;[ukʷa], this is an unrelated phenomenon.

-<a href="#8" id="ref8"><sup>8</sup></a> Abbreviations used throughout this discussion: 1/2/3 persons, (adj.) adjective, (adj.rt.) adjective root, ADJR adjectivizer, (adv.) adverb, ANIM animate, COP copula, DEF definite, DEM demonstrative, DET determiner, DRV derivational root, EV.NOMZ event nominalizer, EXCL exclusive of addressee, GNL general number/animacy, IMM.PFV immediate perfective aspect, INAN inanimate, INCL inclusive of addressee, INDEF indefinite determiner, IPFV imperfective aspect, LOC locative, (n.) noun, NOMZ nominalizer, NON.PST nonpast tense, PFV general perfective aspect, PL plural, POSS possessed form, PROX proximal, PTCPL participializer, PURP purpose, REC.PST recent past tense, REL.PRO relative pronoun, SBD subordinate clause marker, SG singular, (v.) verb.
+<a href="#8" id="ref8"><sup>8</sup></a> Abbreviations used throughout this discussion: 1/2/3 persons, ADJR adjectivizer, ANIM animate, COP copula, DEF definite, DEM demonstrative, DET determiner, DRV derivational root, EV.NOMZ event nominalizer, EXCL exclusive, GNL general number/animacy, IMM.PFV immediate perfective aspect, INAN inanimate, INCL inclusive, INDEF indefinite determiner, IPFV imperfective aspect, LOC locative, NOMZ nominalizer, NON.PST nonpast tense, PFV general perfective aspect, PL plural, POSP postposition, POSS possessed form, PROX proximal, PTCPL participializer, PURP purpose, REC.PST recent past tense, REL.PRO relative pronoun, SBD subordinate clause marker, SG singular.

 <a href="#9" id="ref9"><sup>9</sup></a> Interestingly, this was a common feature among orthographies developed by SIL missionaries for indigenous Peruvian Amazonian languages in the 1950s and 1960s.
 It is unclear, on a language by language basis, and in Iquito in particular, to what degree this choice represents a commitment to the underlying, or phonemic, representation of the speech sounds in question, and to what degree this was simply a general orthographic convenience.